Jacobventer/iot_environmental_data_pipeline/readme.md

 ## Problem Statement

 Municipal planners need quality historical environmental data.
 This can help improve long term city condictions and help with a citizen alterting applicaiton.
-Future sensor structures are unknown so the database must be able to handle a flexible schema and alloq easy extension without restructuring the entire system.
+Future sensor structures are unknown so the database must be able to handle a flexible schema and allow easy extension without restructuring the entire system.

+The system should:
+- Store large volumes of sensor data efficiently
+- Handle evolving sensor structures (schema flexibility)
+- Provide meaningful insights (alerts and summaries)
+- Support integration with future front-end applications

+This project simulates a backend system that enables environmental monitoring and alert generation.

 ## Project Structure
 ```bash